Cruise missile: Deployment

 The most common mission for cruise missiles is to attack relatively high-value targets such as ships, command bunkers, bridges and dams.
 Modern guidance systems permit accurate attacks.

 As of 2001, the BGM-109 Tomahawk missile model has become a significant part of the United States naval arsenal.
-It gives ships and submarines an extremely accurate, long-range, conventional land attack weapon.
+It gives ships and submarines a somewhat accurate, long-range, conventional land attack weapon.
 Each costs about US$1.99 million.
 Both the Tomahawk and the AGM-86 were used extensively during Operation Desert Storm.
-On 7 April 2017, during the Syrian Civil War, U.S. warships fired more than 50 cruise missiles into a Syrian air base in retaliation for a Syrian Sarin gas attack against a rebel stronghold.
+On 7 April 2017, during the Syrian Civil War, U.S. warships fired more than 50 cruise missiles into a Syrian airbase in retaliation for a Syrian chemical weapons attack against a rebel stronghold.

 The United States Air Force (USAF) deploys an air-launched cruise missile, the AGM-86 ALCM.
 The Boeing B-52 Stratofortress is the exclusive delivery vehicle for the AGM-86 and AGM-129 ACM.
 Both missile types are configurable for either conventional or nuclear warheads.

 The USAF adopted the AGM-86 for its bomber fleet while AGM-109 was adapted to launch from trucks and ships and adopted by the USAF and Navy.
-The truck-launched versions, and also the Pershing II and SS-20 Intermediate Range Ballistic Missiles, were later destroyed under the bilateral INF (Intermediate Range Nuclear Forces) treaty with the USSR.
+The truck-launched versions, and also the Pershing II and SS-20 Intermediate Range Ballistic Missiles, were later destroyed under the bilateral INF (Intermediate-Range Nuclear Forces) treaty with the USSR.

 The British Royal Navy (RN) also operates cruise missiles, specifically the U.S.-made Tomahawk, used by the RN's nuclear submarine fleet.
 UK conventional warhead versions were first fired in combat by the RN in 1999, during the Kosovo War (the United States fired cruise missiles in 1991).
 The Royal Air Force uses the Storm Shadow cruise missile on its Typhoon and previously its Tornado GR4 aircraft.
 It is also used by France, where it is known as SCALP EG, and carried by the Armée de l'Air's Mirage 2000 and Rafale aircraft.

 India and Russia have jointly developed the supersonic cruise missile BrahMos.
-There are three versions of the Brahmos: ship/land-launched, air-launched and sub-launched.
-The ship/land-launched version were operational as of late 2007.
-The Brahmos has the capability to attack targets on land.
+There are three versions of the Brahmos: ship/land-launched, air-launched, and sub-launched.
+The ship/land-launched version was operational as of late 2007.
+The Brahmos have the capability to attack targets on land.
 Russia also continues to operate other cruise missiles: the SS-N-12 Sandbox, SS-N-19 Shipwreck, SS-N-22 Sunburn and SS-N-25 Switchblade.
 Germany and Spain operate the Taurus missile while Pakistan has made the Babur missile Both the People's Republic of China and the Republic of China (Taiwan) have designed several cruise missile variants, such as the well-known C-802, some of which are capable of carrying biological, chemical, nuclear, and conventional warheads.

 Nuclear warhead versions

 China

-China has CJ-10 land attack cruise missile which is capable of carrying a nuclear warhead.
+China has the CJ-10 land attack cruise missile which is capable of carrying a nuclear warhead.
 Additionally, China appears to have tested a hypersonic cruise missile in August 2021, a claim it denies.